At some point in their academic careers, most students are tempted to cheat.

 for future tests and won’t need to cheat.

-If your child doesn’t have an in-home tutor, consider getting them a tutor for one-to-one help.
+If your child doesn’t have an in-home and online tutor, consider getting them a tutor for one-to-one help.
 If they are falling behind, don’t understand the material or are feeling overwhelmed, they are more likely to be tempted to cheat.